๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 3. ๐ Pagination and Filtering

-Exposing large datasets without pagination slows down your API and overloads clients.
+Exposing large datasets without pagination slows down your API.
 Always implement paging and filtering.

 @GetMapping("/products")